rooseveltframework/roosevelt/README.md

 npm run dev attach
 ```

-Run your app with a detached HTML validator:
+Run your app with a detached HTML validator (runs validator as a separate process in the background; process must be manually killed later, see below):

 ```
 npm run dev detach